MjtorresG/covid19-vuln/README.md

 `ypll` – exploring the YPLL due to COVID-19 in Hispanics in the U.S. vs Puerto Rico

-YPLL will be calculated according to: Centers for Disease Control and Prevention.
+All rates are calculated according to: Centers for Disease Control and Prevention.
 (2006).
 Principles of Epidemiology in Public Health
 Practice.
 (3rd ed.). https://www.cdc.gov/csels/dsepd/ss1978/index.html